Radical Middle Newsletter

 About Our Sponsor, the Center for Visionary Law

-In the 1970s -- long before national political commentators like David Broder and Joe Klein began writing about the “radical middle” (see Writers and Politicians Try to Describe the Radical Middle elsewhere on this website) -- a radical middle / transpartisan perspective began taking shape in the U.S.
+In the late 1970s -- long before national political commentators like John Avlon and Joe Klein began writing about the “radical middle” (see 50 Thinkers and Activists Try to Describe the Radical Middle elsewhere on this website) -- a radical middle / transpartisan perspective began taking shape in the U.S.

 1. What Is Politics?